 These are all essential questions that will give you a better look at the blogging audience and your competition.
 Read on to discover the number of bloggers in the United States, their primary reasons for blogging, and other notable stats.

-- Internet users in the US spend 3X more time on blogs than they do on email.
+6. Internet users from the United States spend 3x more on blogs than email

-- 71% of WordPress blog posts are written in English language.
+7. The majority of blog posts on WordPress are written in English (71%)

 Writing engaging and high-performing blog posts